 <imaging service> A parameter that indicates where the orders and reports are placed on the hospital information system.
-The value is either RAD for radiology or \mathbf{CON} for consult.
+The value is either "RAD" for Radiology, "CON" for CPRS consults and procedures, or "LAB" for Anatomic Pathology.
 It is used to select imaging service-specific processing.

-The file Modality.DIC includes defaults as well as entries for different modalities.
+The file MODALITY.DIC includes defaults as well as entries for different modalities.
 If there is no definition for the specific device, the DICOM Gateway uses the default definitions.